Home > Single Recipes > Vinegar Cake From World War 2: A Wartime Delight That Stood the Test of Time

 • ½ tsp salt

-• 3 tbsp cocoa powder (optional, for a chocolate version)
+• 3 tbsp unsweetened cocoa powder (optional, for chocolate version)

 • 5 tbsp vegetable oil